agencyenterprise/aeboilerplate/README.md

 - Add your LinkedIn id and secret in the docker-compose.yml files (meta and api folders).
   - LINKEDIN_ID
   - LINKEDIN_SECRET
+- Add the linkedin callback URL from your docker compose file in the LinkedIn developer app
   - LINKEDIN_CALLBACK_URL: http://localhost:3001/api/auth/linkedin/callback

 ```shell